 Finally, our ninth best electric knife of the year goes to the Proctor Silex 74311 “Easy Slice” electric knife.
 This is a dainty-looking knife compared to the beastly Waring and VonShef knives.
 That’s because it’s meant to simply slice your meat and then get out of sight.
 This knife is very light, weighing only 1.5 pounds.
 It features a nicely-contoured handle and a stainless steel blade that you can detach for dishwasher cleaning.

-The fact that this knife only costs between $ and $ shouldn't detract you from how good it is.
-We advised you not to buy a knife that costs, but for this one, we'll make an exception.
+The fact that this knife only costs between $10 and $20 shouldn’t detract you from how good it is.
+We advised you not to buy a knife that costs below $25, but for this one, we’ll make an exception.
 It has 4.1 out of 5.0 stars on Amazon, and the customer reviews are amazing.
 People praised how reliable this little knife is.
 One woman said she originally bought it to cut foam for her chairs but ended up using it on turkey and other food throughout the year.
 It never failed her.

 And the Best Electric Knife is…